Due Sunday, December 16 at 11:59 PM

 For this part of the assignment, you'll need to add loop invariants nad possibly assertions to prove the code correct.

-You should not change the preconditions, postconditions, or signature of factorial_iterative
+You should not change the preconditions, postconditions, or signature of factorial_iterative or factorial.

 If you wish, you can change the implementation.

-result == factorial(n)
+result == factorial(n).

 Loop invariants must hold for the entirety of loop execution.
 This can occasionally lead to surprises, for example:

-is not a loop invariant, despite the guard of the loop.
+Counterintuitively, index < top is not a loop invariant, despite the guard of the loop.

 To understand why, consider the last iteration of the loop.

-is performed, but before we check the index < top
+There is a brief instant where index == top after the increment to index is performed, but before we check the index < top condition.

-is a valid invariant, but not index < top
+As such, index <= top is a valid invariant, but not index < top.

-If you specifically want to talk about invariants that hold while the loop will continue executing, you can use an implication on the invariant, like so: invariant index < top ==> desired_property
+If you specifically want to talk about invariants that hold while the loop will continue executing, you can use an implication on the invariant, like so: invariant index < top ==> desired_property.

-statements are a great way to debug your proofs, and they similarly can become part of the proof.
+assert statements are a great way to debug your proofs, and they similarly can become part of the proof.

-ing something you really want to prove, but may not know how (e.g., a postcondition).
+You can start by asserting something you really want to prove, but may not know how (e.g., a postcondition).

 If Dafny can prove it, great!